SpaceMonkey-MH/Unnamed_Project/Notes.md

 	There still is something weird about the hit state of tme.
 	The projectiles of the Flame Thrower are functionning correctly, with gravity and shit, but that raises an issue: the projectiles always face the same direction, but maybe they should turn with their movement.
 Idk, for it might be logical that they stay the same, being a fluid.
+I think I'll leave it that way.Also, it lacks the connection of the damage from the weapon to the fire.
+Also, maybe it would be good to set the target on fire just by touching them, not only when they walk over the burning ground.